markymawk/Wisconsin-pplus-codemenu/README.md

 * Big Head Mode and Random Angle Mode toggles incorporated
 * Includes Eon's fixes from P+ 2.26 onward for debug overlay flickers

-Credits and thanks to the legends that made this fork possible at all:
+#### Credits and thanks to the legends that made this fork possible at all:
-\* Fracture for the base code menu architecture as it appeared in Legacy TE and P+, as well as all the base tech that come with it.
+\* **Fracture** for the base code menu architecture as it appears in Legacy TE and Project+, as well as all the great base tech that comes with it.
-\* DesiacX for the helpful guides and implementations of adding external toggle codes, especially the Stagelist toggle configuration.
+\* **DesiacX** for the helpful guides and implementations of adding external toggle codes, especially the Stagelist toggle configuration.
-\* Eon for providing the 2.27 debug overlay fix code, character walljump write address and parameters, and base codes for Big Head and Random Angle modes.
+\* **Eon** for providing the 2.27 debug overlay fix code, character walljump write address and parameters, and creating Big Head and Random Angle modes.
-\* DukeItOut for designing the GCTRM format which streamlines the gecko coding process start-to-finish, along with the flexible STEX file system which makes the Stagelist toggle possible.
+\* **DukeItOut** for designing the GCTRM format which streamlines the gecko coding process start-to-finish, along with the flexible STEX file system which makes the Stagelist toggle possible.